-The integrity of education statistics aspect was rated as emerging
+Integrity of education statistics was rated as emerging

-Data specialists rated the integrity of education statistics aspect as emerging, with an average score of .47 (see figure D2 in appendix D).
+Data specialists rated the integrity of education statistics aspect as emerging, with an average score of .54 (see figure D2 in appendix D).
 The SABER EMIS Assessment Tool describes the emerging benchmark level for this aspect as:

-Statistics are not impartial; professionalism of the staff is promoted on a limited basis; errors in statistics are corrected sporadically; statistics have institutional backing but chain of responsibility is unclear; major changes in methods, source data and techniques are sporadically made public; and guidelines for staff behavior are short and incomplete (World Bank, 2011, p.
+Statistics are not impartial; professionalism of the staff is promoted on a limited basis; errors in statistics are corrected sporadically; statistics have institutional backing but chain of responsibility is unclear; major changes in methods, source data and techniques are sporadically made public and guidelines for staff behavior are short and incomplete (World Bank, 2011, p.
 47).

-The integrity of education statistics aspect includes nine indicators in three subsections: whether statistical policies and practices are guided by professional principles, whether they are transparent, and whether they are guided by ethical standards.
+The integrity of education statistics includes nine indicators in three subsections: whether statistical policies and practices are guided by professional principles, whether they transparent, and whether they are guided by ethical standards.

-Whether statistical policies and practices are guided by professional principles was rated as emerging, with an average score of .44.
-The indicator on whether statistics are produced on an impartial basis had the lowest score in this subsection, in this aspect, and among all 46 indicators (.06, latent).
-This score was shared by only one other indicator, whether catalogs of publications and other services are widely available, under the accessibility aspect.
+Whether statistical policies and practices are guided by professional principles was rated as established, with an average score of .65.
+The indicator on whether statistics are produced on an impartial basis received the lowest rating in this subsection (emerging, at .40).